llinares/blog/contents/articles/a-complete-guide-to-setting-up-retropie/index.md

 ---
 title: A complete guide to setting up RetroPie
-description: Step-by-step tutorial on how to setup your Raspberry Pi, including the missing parts and recommendations.
+description: Step-by-step tutorial on how to setup your Raspberry Pi, including the missing parts and some recommendations.
-date: 2017-06-13
+date: 2017-06-27
 template: article.jade
 image: hero.jpg
-image_caption: Super Mario Bros.
-3, running on a Raspberry Pi Model 1.
+image_caption: The Raspberry Pi Model 1 which I used to build my arcade cabinet.
-topic: code
+topic: diy
 lang: en
 draft: true
 ---